Best Webflow Templates for Real Estate in 2026

 Dwellis takes the opposite approach.
 Where Terris is built to sell a single property deeply, Dwellis is built to present a portfolio of properties clearly.
 The 23-page structure organises around the catalogue-first architecture that property management companies and real estate agencies actually need — a searchable, filterable inventory of listings with individual property pages that maintain visual consistency across diverse property types.

-Best for: Real estate management companies handling multiple properties, boutique real estate agencies showcasing diverse listings, mixed-use developers with both residential and commercial inventory, and property investment companies presenting a portfolio to potential buyers or tenants.
+Best for: Real estate management companies handling multiple properties, boutique real estate agencies showcasing diverse listings, mixed-use developers with both residential and commercial inventory.

 See live preview | Get Dwellis — $169